GokuCrypto/wolftown-land/SECURITY.md

 ## Scope

-Bugs in the Sunflower Land repository are in scope.
+Bugs in the WolfTown Game repository are in scope.
-Bugs in third-party dependencies e.g., React, Typescript, XState etc. are not in scope unless they result in a Sunflower Land specific bug.
+Bugs in third-party dependencies e.g., React, Typescript, XState etc. are not in scope unless they result in a WolfTown Game specific bug.

 Only bugs that have a demonstrable security impact on the smart contracts, tokens or inventory items that can be affected are in scope.